 One of the best ways to prevent unproductive conflict is to build skills, relationships and trust.
 CBCR offers team and community building, providing the following services that can be used for professional development, team activities or retreats:

-• Community Building Circles – Developed to create deeper connections amongst the team.
+- Community building circles – Developed to create deeper connections amongst the team.

-• Training – Our workshops can be used to build skills in preventing conflict or promoting resolution when conflicts arise.
+- Training – Our workshops can be used to build skills in preventing conflict or promoting resolution when conflicts arise.

-Restorative Conflict Resolution
+Conflict Resolution

 CBCR seeks to resolve conflict, and:

-• Rebuild community
+- Rebuild community

-• Recognize the core humanity and dignity of all involved
+- Recognize the core humanity and dignity of all involved

-• Support accountability and communal problem solving
+- Support accountability and communal problem solving

-• Align with The Ohio State University’s Shared Values and learning goals, and support student and employee development and retention
+- Align with The Ohio State University’s Shared Values and learning goals, and support student and employee development and retention

-Units or individuals can contact our office for support.
-Human resources, Compliance or a related unit can also refer a concern to CBCR.
-Our next steps include:
+Leaders, departments, units or individuals can contact CBCR for support.
+Ombuds, Human Resources, Compliance or a related unit can also refer a concern to CBCR.
+We will work with the individual parties to determine if community building, mediation or a restorative process is appropriate.

 Once we receive a request, a staff member will reach out to schedule a 30-minute consultation.
 Participation is always voluntary, and participants can leave the process at any time.